Brandawg93/homebridge-nest-cam/README.md

 11. In the 'Filter' box, enter `issue_jwt`
 12. Click on the last `issue_jwt` call.
 13. In the Headers tab, under Request Headers, copy the entire `x-goog-api-key` (do not include the `x-goog-api-key:` name).
 This is your `"apiKey"` in `config.json`.

-## Run Homebridge using Docker

-If you are having issues with this plugin, you may want to try running Homebridge inside a docker container.
-This ensures that you are using the most up-to-date resources and that no external programs are interfering with the plugin.
-Just follow the instructions [here](https://github.com/nfarina/homebridge/wiki/Install-Homebridge-on-Docker) to install homebridge using docker and add **PACKAGES=ffmpeg** to the environment section.

 ## Credits